aedart/athenaeum/docs/archive/next/etags/evaluator/resource-context.md

 * `string $rangeUnit = 'bytes'`: (_optional_) Allowed or supported [range unit](https://httpwg.org/specs/rfc9110.html#range.units), e.g. `"bytes"`.
 * `int $maxRangeSets = 5`: (_optional_) Maximum allowed [range sets](https://httpwg.org/specs/rfc9110.html#rule.ranges-specifier).

 Most of the arguments are optional.
-You do not have to satisfy all of them, especially not when your requested resource is not intended to support them.
+You do not have to satisfy all of them.
+This is especially true when your requested resource is not intended to support `If-Range` and `Range` preconditions.

-As an example, imagine that an existing record (_e.g. an Eloquent Model instance_) is requested.
+To demonstrate an example, imagine that an existing record (_e.g. an Eloquent Model instance_) is requested.
 If your model supports etags, and has a last modified date, then you can create a new `GenericResource` instance in the following way:

 ```php